firasuke/awesome/README.md

 in as minimalistic a way as possible and in a way that follows the Unix Philosophy

-* [dahliaOS](https://dahliaos.io/): A modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS.
+* [dahliaOS](https://dahliaos.io/): A modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS

 * [Debian From Scratch](
 https://github.com/scottwilliambeasley/debian-from-scratch): An instruction